ihatetoregister/yocto-pi-cluster/README.md

 # yocto-pi-cluster
-Yocto build for Raspberry Pi with ClusterHAT
+Yocto build for Raspberry Pi with ClusterHAT.

+Read more about ClusterHAT [here](https://clusterhat.com/).

 # Guide
-User [this](https://jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html) as a base.
+Use [this](https://jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html) as a base.

+Tested with poky dunfell branch.

 Add dependencies meta-clusterctrl and meta-rpi to the root foler of this project.